Param-Harrison/ebook-writer/books/afrinenglish-daily-practice-kit.md

-# Afrin English Daily Practice Templates
+# Afrin English Daily Practice Kit

+> This book is part of the [Afrin English Speaking Challenge](https://afrinenglish.com?ref=daily-practice-kit), a daily practice system designed to help real people build real fluency — one simple conversation at a time.

 **Build Your English Speaking Habit – One Day at a Time** **CEFR Level: A1–B1**